 Laura received her BA in History from Allegheny College and MS in Instructional Design, Development, and Evaluation from Syracuse University.

 Amanda strives to cultivate and assess student learning at Syracuse University through her work in Institutional Effectiveness and Assessment (IEA).
 Amanda’s experience designing and implementing leadership, orientation, and engaged learning curricula enables her to consult faculty and staff across campus on student learning outcomes.
 Amanda’s passion for research has given her the opportunity to lead several research teams and present findings at national conferences such as ACPA and Campus Compact.
 Amanda’s research interests include college access, social justice, high impact practices, and the role experiential learning plays in developing engaged citizens.
 Amanda started at Syracuse University in 2014 at the Mary Ann Shaw Center for Public and Community Service as the Winnick Literacy Program Coordinator and joined IEA in the summer of 2017.

 Amanda received her BA in English and BA in Women’s Studies from West Chester University and MS in Higher Education from Syracuse University.

 Functional Business Analyst

 Melissa is a functional business analyst for the group.
 Her current responsibilities are focused on University-wide assessment, Middle States accreditation, strategic planning, and program review initiatives.
 Melissa started at Syracuse University in 2011 as an office coordinator in the SU Project Advance.
-In 2014, she transferred to the Office of the Associate Provost for Academic Affairs to work in the assessment unit.
+In 2014, she transferred to the Office of the Associate Provost for Academic Affairs.

 Melissa received her BS in Information Management and Technology from Syracuse University.